ululab/strapi-keys/README.md

 - 🧩 Adding to a **default _.env.example_** file if it does not exist
 - 🔏 `--generate` also updates invalid keys, even if they are already set
 - 🩺 Improved key quality check (`--status`)

+**`1.2.3`**
+⚙️ Automatically insert the `strapi-keys` script into the `package.json` file of the strapi-app project after `npm i strapi-keys`
+🏇 so you can immediately run npm run strapi-keys -- --generate

 ## Advantages
 Run `npm install strapi-keys` for: